Girl (Beatles song): Recording

 Author Ian MacDonald describes "Girl" as "Lennon's answer to McCartney's 'Michelle': another Euro-song, replacing his partner's suave mock-French with a decadent German two-step crossed with Mikis Theodorakis's music for Zorba the Greek".
 Performed by Lennon and George Harrison, the acoustic guitars on the track were played with capos, lending an extra brightness to their sound.
 Musicologist Walter Everett comments that one of Harrison's guitar parts has the capo positioned so high up the neck and is played by him in a manner that creates a "nasal, sitar-like 'bouzouki' sound".

 Lennon's lead vocals were initially overdubbed and featured a characteristic unheard before on a Beatles song.
 In McCartney's description: "My main memory is that John wanted to hear the breathing, wanted it to be very intimate, so George Martin put a special compressor on the voice, then John dubbed it. … I remember John saying to the engineer (Norman Smith) when we did 'Girl,' that when he draws his breath in, he wants to hear it."
 Following the Beatles' request, the engineer added more treble to the vocal, which, in Everett's description, matches the sound and timbre of the brushed cymbal played by Ringo Starr.
 In the song's middle eight sections, McCartney and Harrison sing the word "tit" repeatedly as vocal harmony.
-McCartney stated that this part of the vocal arrangement was influenced by the Beach Boys.
-He recalled: "The Beach Boys had a song out where they'd done 'la la la' and we loved the innocence of that and wanted to copy it, but not use the same phrase."
+McCartney stated that this part of the vocal arrangement was influenced by the Beach Boys particularly the song You're So Good to Me.
+He recalled: "The Beach Boys had a song [You're So Good to Me] out where they'd done 'la la la' and we loved the innocence of that and wanted to copy it, but not use the same phrase."